-The project “Social Entrepreneurship Empowering Development in preSchools” (SEEDS) is a two year project, running from September 2018 to October 2020.
-It is funded by the European fund Erasmus+ Strategic Partnerships for School Education.
+The project “Social Entrepreneurship Empowering Development in preSchools” (SEEDS) was a two year project, running from September 2018 to October 2020.
+It was funded by the European fund Erasmus+ Strategic Partnerships for School Education.

 SEEDS aims to equip children from an early age, with the seeds for the development of an entrepreneurial compass in interplay with digital media.
 This compass starts from the individual as a citizen and builds on their particular skills and competences to enhance the four points of the compass; critical reflection, collaboration, co-creation and agency.

 The entrepreneurial mindset and skills developed in the project focus on a broad understanding of entrepreneurship.
 Entrepreneurship in these terms is about creating value – social, environmental, cultural or economic.
 Entrepreneurial skills and mindsets has been developed through innovative and creative processes that allowed for experimentation, investigation and identification of potential value in a close relationship with other people regardless of age, gender and ethnicity (WEF: New Vision for Education; New European Skills Agenda of 2016; Thestrup & Robinson 2016).

 Preschool education is an important starting point for equipping children with entrepreneurial competences and mindsets, because attitudes, values, ways of thinking and behaving are molded early in life.
 Preschool is a natural environment for working with creative, process and action based education methods, due to the pedagogical principles and methods used in preschools.
 Early development of essential competences will form a solid basis for entrepreneurial learning in further education (Ehrlin 2015).
 The issue of preparing our children for the future is shared in Europe.
 The challenges and factors that influence our societies do not stop at national borders.
 By developing transnational global methods and principles practitioners can be inspired to innovate their preschool education praxis and build essential competences among educators and children.